sipeed/MF1-User-Manual/en_US/#20200730#MF1_JSON serial port protocol Manual_en.md

 #### Description

-`name`: Optional, name, support Chinese, no more than 4 Chinese characters, GB2312 code
+`name`: Optional, name, support Chinese, no more than 4 Chinese characters, GB2312 code(Hex format)

 `uid`: the user's `uid`